 The Summit Centre for Preschool Children with Autism

 A registered charity, affiliated with the University of Windsor Department of Psychology.
-Provides centre-based intensive Applied Behaviour Analysis (ABA) treatment for children with autism up to six years.
-Provides a three-month Unity Intensive parent training.
+STEPS program provides centre-based intensive Applied Behaviour Analysis (ABA) treatment for children with autism up to six years.
+Unity Intensive Parent Training provides 12 weeks of ABA training for parents who attend with their children.
 Monthly parent and sibling support groups.
 Provides public education and research on autism.

 940 Prince Road, Windsor, ON, N9C 2Z5

 Phone: (519) 255-1195